njss/SpaceTimeCube3D/README.md

 Web Visualization Tool (prototype only).

-It is an implementation of the paper on Multivariate Space-Time cubes.
+It is an implementation inspired on the paper on Multivariate Space-Time cubes.
 Please see:

 "NEW VIEWS ON MULTIVARIABLE SPATIO-TEMPORAL DATA: THE SPACE TIME CUBE EXPANDED" Xia Li a, Menno-Jan Kraak b